 - Utilise fundamental marketing concepts to the sport industry and understand the unique sport product and consumer markets.

 - Understand the principles of interpersonal and mass communication and its application within a sports context.

-- Develop budget/finance statements as a critical component of all sport industries and analyse financial control methods and principles.
+- Develop budget/finance statements as a critical component of all sport industries and analyze financial control methods and principles.

 - Understand and apply legal concepts in areas that they are most likely to encounter within the sport management environment.

-- Interpret the role of the various agencies that govern sport and identify their authority, organisational structure, and functions.
+- Interpret the role of the various agencies that govern sport and identify their authority, organizational structure, and functions.